Kyler757/AI_Image_Generator/GAN/README.md

 Our latest version generates 128x128 images with three color channels.
 The model was trained on the [Flickr Dataset](https://github.com/NVlabs/ffhq-dataset).
 This contained higher quality images with less artifacts.
 This code has a slider that allows you to transition between two different random vectors shown [here](#sliders).
+Using the `trainNN` function, you can run the model yourself and view the generated images.
+Here is how you use the `trainNN` function:
+- `epochs` - Set to 0 to run the model without training.
+Every epoch represents one pass through the dataset of 70,000 images.
+- `batch_size` - The number of images we train the model on at a time.
+We found that 128 works best.
+- `lr` - How much the model parameters are adjusted after each iteration.
+Lr = 0.0002 works well for Adam Optimizer.
+- `save_time` - The number of epochs before each save.
+- `save_dir` - The file where the model is saved and loaded from.
+- `slide` - Set true to use sliders and false to generate images.

 ### Generated Images
 <table>